martinrm77/bottle-kerberos/README.rst

 Install the extension with one of the following commands::

-    $ easy_install Flask-Kerberos
+    $ easy_install Bottle-Kerberos

 or alternatively if you have `pip` installed::

-    $ pip install Flask-Kerberos
+    $ pip install Bottle-Kerberos

 How to Use
 ----------

-To integrate Flask-Kerberos into your application you'll need to generate your keytab set the environment variable `KRB5_KTNAME` in your shell to the location of the keytab file.
+To integrate Bottle-Kerberos into your application you'll need to generate your keytab set the environment variable `KRB5_KTNAME` in your shell to the location of the keytab file.